The Wealth Visionnaireยฎ

 Where your money sits changes how much you keep

-The tax treatment of your accounts determines your real, after-tax retirement income.
+The tax treatment of your accounts determines your real, after-tax freedom income.
 Enter actual dollar balances — the calculator figures out your blended tax rate automatically.

-• Tax-Free (Roth IRA, HSA — US): Withdrawals are completely tax-free.
-These are your most valuable dollars in retirement — dollar for dollar worth more than a traditional IRA.
+- Tax-Free (Roth IRA, HSA — US): Withdrawals are completely tax-free.
+These are your most valuable dollars in your freedom phase — dollar for dollar worth more than a traditional IRA.

 Outside the US?
 The same principle applies everywhere: some accounts are taxed when you withdraw (like Canada's RRSP or the UK's workplace pension), while others grow and withdraw tax-free (Canada's TFSA, UK's ISA).
 Enter your balances in whichever bucket matches your account type.